 My Official Bio

 Here’s my bio, written in the third person–you know, so it sounds less pompous.

 (If you’d like to access Ozan’s media page, which includes headshots, click here)

 Ozan Varol is a rocket scientist turned award-winning professor and author.

 A native of Istanbul, Turkey, Ozan grew up in a family of no English speakers.
 He learned English as a second language and moved to the United States by himself at 17 to attend Cornell University and major in astrophysics.

 While there, he served on the operations team for the 2003 Mars Exploration Rovers project that sent two rovers–Spirit and Opportunity–to Mars.
 He built stuff that went to the red planet and wrote code that snaps photos of the Martian surface.

-Ozan then pivoted and became a law professor to influence others to make interplanetary leaps on Earth.
-He graduated first in his class from law school, earning the highest grade point average in his law school’s history.
+Ozan then pivoted and went to law school.
+He graduated first in his class, earning the highest grade point average in his law school’s history.

-He’s currently a professor at Lewis & Clark Law School in beautiful Portland, Oregon.
+He became a law professor in his twenties to influence others to make giant leaps on Earth.
+He’s currently the youngest tenured professor at Lewis & Clark Law School in beautiful Portland, Oregon.
 He has written numerous award-winning articles that are taught in colleges and graduate schools.
 His work has been featured in various domestic and foreign media, including the Wall Street Journal, Newsweek, BBC, TIME, CNN, and the Washington Post.